Norwell Roberts: Personal life

 Roberts has lived in Harrow with his wife Wendy since 1976.
 He is an active Freemason under the United Grand Lodge of England, initiated in 1985, and a member of Beauchamp Lodge No 1422 (West Kent) and Radlett Lodge No 6652 (Hertfordshire); he is also a member of the Holy Royal Arch and other Masonic orders.

 Honours and awards

 Roberts received police commendations on three occasions, one of which was for his involvement in 1985 when he was part of a squad who arrested five people in six days for a contract killing.
 Metropolitan Police Commissioner, Sir Robert Mark praised Roberts' contribution towards better relations between white and black communities.
 In 1995, Roberts' was awarded the Queen's Police Medal for distinguished service.
 On 15 March 1996, Roberts attended Buckingham Palace where he was presented with the medal by King Charles III, then the Prince of Wales.
 During the presentation, he told Roberts that "We need more people like you."
+In the Summer of 2016 C. Hub Magazine decided to award Norwell Roberts with the highest category of the Creativity, Legend Award in recognition and honour of his selfless and long dedication to the safety of the Community and his determination to pave way for the next generation.
+The ceremony took place on the 16th of November 2016.